ckan/ckan/doc/authorization.rst

   * David Brent is an 'admin'
   * Gareth Keenan is an 'editor'
-  * Logged-in is an 'reader' (This is a special user, meaning 'anyone who is logged in')
+  * Logged-in is a 'reader' (This is a special user, meaning 'anyone who is logged in')
-  * Visitor is an 'reader' (Another special user, meaning 'anyone')
+  * Visitor is a 'reader' (Another special user, meaning 'anyone')

 That is, Gareth and David can edit this package, but only Gareth can assign roles (privileges) to new team members.
 Anyone can see (read) the package.